TORS OF DARTMOOR

 As Crossing (1912) and Hemery (1983) both use the spelling of 'Siddaford' instead of 'Sittaford', it would seem that the latter interpretation might be a modern mistranscription by the cartographer yet remains to this day on OS maps.
 'Siddaford' appears to derive from 'South-a-Ford' so the tor is somewhere to the south of a ford... but which ford?
 The North Teign River flows between the tor and Quintin's Man to the north-west, and indeed there is a ford there by the newtake wall (SX 62591 83361) close to Maish Gate Ford (SX 62774 83325), so is one of these the crossing places that gives Siddaford its name?
 Hemery thinks slightly differently: "...in my opinion, [it] takes its name from the ford on Maish Hill Brook linking it with Stats House Cut.
 This ford is south of Maish Gate Ford..."
 SX 62620 82701 is the location, but this is to the south-west of the tor.

 Sittaford Tor, aside from its thrilling vista, also boasts not one but three prehistoric stone circles on its slopes, each no less than 1 kilometre from the tor itself, making Sittaford a very significant ceremonial landmark.
 Two on the lower east flank side by side are known as the 'Grey Wethers', with 'Wether' being the old Dartmoor name for sheep.
 It is thought that someone saw the stones from afar and thought they were sheep standing in circles!
-The other circle is more lesser-known and not even marked on the Ordnance Survey map as of April 2023.
+The other circle is more lesser-known and was first marked on the Ordnance Survey map as recently as September 2024 thanks to the efforts of Max Piper.
 It lies to the south-west of the tor on a plateau (SX 63019 82813) and was discovered by Alan Endacott of Throwleigh in April 2007.
 At 525m above sea level, the circle is the highest in southern England and is the southernmost in a crescent of stone circles arching northward terminating at White Moor; and is known to some as the 'Sacred Crescent'.

 As we can see Sittaford might at first glance be disappointing as a tor, but its surroundings are fascinating, and if you are looking for a terrific viewpoint dominating river valleys and a stunning forest then this is the tor to visit.